michaelnicol/maze3d/README.md

         [" ", " ", " ", " ", " ", " ", " ", " ", " ", " ", " "],
         [" ", " ", " ", " ", " ", " ", " ", " ", " ", " ", " "]
     ]
-    // ... continuted on for 9 more layers
+    // ... continued on for nine more layers
 ]
 ```

 - Barriers are represented with the string only ```barrierChar```
 - Spaces are represented with string only ```spaceChar```

-As later shown in the tutoiral under the **Three Modeling** section, this will produce the following pattern when ploted in 3D space:
+As later shown in the tutorial under the **Three Modeling** section, this will produce the following pattern when plotted in 3D space:

 ![Maze Template Image at https://i.imgur.com/hzN2nJl.png](https://i.imgur.com/hzN2nJl.png)

 ## Void Space

-Void Space is empty space that acts like a barrier, while being a seperate character from the barriers.
-This allows the programmer to set it so plotted void spaces are invisible, while barriers are, allowing for a dynamic changing for the maze template shape.
+Void Space is a space that acts like a barrier while being a separate character from the barriers.
+This allows the programmer to set it so plotted void spaces are invisible while barriers are, allowing for a dynamic change for the maze template shape.
 The maze algorithm cannot path find through void space.

-The ```constraints``` object has three options
+The ```constraints``` object has three options.

 - ```voidSpace``` - An array of coordinates for each void space location.
-Each coordinate must be in a ZYX order, since this is the order at which a 3D matrix is accessed.
+Each coordinate must be in a ZYX order since this is the order in which a 3D matrix is accessed.
 - ```sliceOffVoid``` - Default value of false.
 If any of the coordinates for the void space are outside of the maze template bounds, it will error.
-If this value is set to true, it will simply ignore out of bounds void space.
+If this value is true, it will simply ignore out-of-bounds void space.
 - ```voidChar``` - Representation

 ### Void Space Example